Info for New Members

 All meetings are organized via Indico, including:

-You can also subscribe to calendar feeds.
+You can also subscribe to Indico calendar feeds to stay updated on upcoming meetings and events.

 6. The Document Database